thistehneisen/tobook/app/src/Olut/README.md

     ]
 ];
 ```
+`layout` (string) *required*

+The layout that Olut will extend.
+If not available, Olut will use its ugly
+default layout instead.

 `modelClass` (string) *optional*

 Olut is dumb enough to figure out which model you're trying to use.
 But in case
 it's too dumb, set the name of your model with this option (remeber to include
     namespace if available)

-`layout` (string) *optional*

-The layout that Olut will extend.
-If not available, Olut will use its ugly
-default layout instead.

 `langPrefix` (string) *optional*